sofiarovaris/Grafos/README.md

 ## Description

-This project is an implementation of various graph search algorithms, developed as part of the Design and Analysis of Algorithms discipline.
+This project is an implementation of various graph search algorithms, developed for a company that required optimized solutions for navigating and analyzing complex networks in their system.

 ## Usage